Suren-Jewels/Charter-Network-Engineering/README.md

 Senior Cloud Engineer | Infrastructure & Security Specialist

 *For inquiries about this experience or collaboration opportunities, please reach out via LinkedIn.*

+---

+## 📄 License

+This repository contains sanitized, non‑sensitive documentation and workflows from field engineering experience at Charter Communications.
+All content is provided strictly for educational and portfolio demonstration purposes.

+No proprietary configurations, customer data, or confidential operational details are included.